Join us in our weekly market thread.

 US Crude Oil (WTI)

-WTI has again exhibited extreme crowd behavior, a series of fractals. expected in algorithm dominated price action.
-We have completed 5 waves as marked, from here we watch 3 develop to confrm.
 These are special times, recall “After we regained the pattern 261.8% from the extreme (-$40) move.
 The climax of the larger acceleration lower after broke the weekly uptrend, a fractal of the sharp and all the way to all time lows to negative pricing we have seen mirror replications.”
 Support is previous channels, tenkan and Kijun.
-Above we have 50wma and Murrey Math time and price.
+Above we have 50wma and Murrey Math time and price Above we have 50wma and Murrey Math time and price.

 US Natural Gas (Henry Hub)

-US Natural Gas closed right under the kijun with rejection of Tenkan/50dma break locked in the flagging formation since the May peak.
-Consistent failed breaks despite the strength of spitting the previous low and -2/8 with an island reversal to test the Kijun and downtrend line but fell back to Tenkan The big question is was that a completed move down there or a 3?
+US Natural Gas continues to work the lows that were either (5) or (iii) of (5).
+After a b or ii down we have bounced over tenkan and Kijun into cloud.
+Key is that 3 wave low.
+Above top of cloud.
+So far consistent failed breaks despite the strength of spitting the previous low and -2/8 with an island reversal to test the Kijun and downtrend line but fell back to Tenkan The big question is was that a completed move down there or a 3?
 Support at cloud.

-Natty ran under the weekly tenkan but failed to run lower Above weekly Kijun and 50wma.
+Natty continues in large sideways pattern between weekly kijun and tenkan as they suppress.
+Above Cloud and 50wma.
+Support is downward channel and previous low.
 Talking fractals, remember the tenkan/kijun kiss of death brought it down from the $2 range.
 Much work here churning away.

 Baltic Dry Index (BDI)